Stock Warrants: Everything You Need to KnowStartup Law ResourcesVenture Capital, Financing

 Features of a Stock Warrant

-Warrants give leverage - it is a method of determining how much exposure the holder has to the underlying shares by using the warrant to gauge the exposure, rather than the stocks or shares themselves.
+- Warrants give leverage.
+They are a method of determining how much exposure the holder has to the underlying shares by using the warrant to gauge the exposure, rather than the stocks or shares themselves.

 Warrants differ depending on which country you are in.
 For example, an American style warrant enables the holder to exercise at any time before the warrant expires, while a European style requires the holder to hold on to the warrant and exercise only at the expiration date.